 Get creative and adapt holiday activities to their needs and abilities.
 Get them involved by asking them to help you make the food, set out decorations, or wrap gifts.
 Even simple tasks, such as helping send greeting cards, can help them enjoy the holidays and feel more included.

-If you’d like more in-depth tips on how to navigate the holidays and memory loss, sign up for our upcoming webinar, “Navigating the Holidays and Memory Loss” on Tuesday, December 8, 2020 at 4:30 p.m.
+If you’d like more in-depth tips on how to navigate the holidays and memory loss, watch our webinar, “Navigating the Holidays and Memory Loss” on Tuesday, December 8, 2020 at 4:30 p.m.
 CST.
-We’ll discuss how to prepare, maintain routines, build memories, and involve your loved one in your favorite holiday traditions.
-Register Now»
+We cover how to prepare, maintain routines, build memories, and involve your loved one in your favorite holiday traditions.
+Watch Now»